 On the earth's surface, molecules (two or more atoms) bounced off each other and bonded.
 Within the chaos a bit of regularity had begun.
 Molecular interactions produced single cell organisms: bacteria, archaea, protozoa, algae, and fungi.
 According to the Encyclopedia Britannica, bacteria developed between 419.2 to 358.9 million years ago.
 Sunlight on single-cell matter released oxygen into the atmosphere — photosynthesis.
 With more mixing and chemical bonding more order formed: multicellular organisms appeared.
 Life had begun, and seeds.
 Plants were living organisms with little mobility and less of the sensory nervous system that mobility and intentionality required.
 Part of cellular structures were deoxyribonucleic and ribonucleic acids (DNA and RNA) carrying in seeds what we call genetic instructions for development of these organisms.
-Only those organisms thrived that were constructed in a way that made its survival possible.
+With genes there was change, and the changed organisms that could thrive in their environment did.
 Biological evolution had begun.

 Plant life arose after fungi had been putting nitrogen and oxygen into soil.
 Depending on environmental circumstances, species of trees evolved from ferns and other plant life.
 In addition to plant life there were insects and other creatures with a sensory nervous system – systems that served them in seeking moisture, nutrition and escaping danger.
-Plant life evolved with characteristics that were allowed by their environment.
+Plant life evolved with characteristics allowed by their environment.
 (Therefore today we have trees with broad leaves in the warmer climates and trees whose leaves fall or are needle-like in the colder climates.
 And the evolution of different living things involved sequence.
 Before animals there was the plant life on which the animals were to feed.
 Mobile organisms developed that absorbed water (hydration), that acquired minerals and energy to burn (food), that like plants had veins and skin.
 There was diversity in the development of organisms that had mobility, and these mobile creatures had a nervous system with sensors necessary for navigation.
 Among the mobile creatures were insects that lived by sucking blood.